 - Exchange-Traded Funds (ETFs) trade like stocks, are subject to investment risk, and will fluctuate in market value.
-Unlike mutual funds, ETF shares are not individually redeemable with the Fund and are bought and sold at market price, which may be higher or lower than the ETF's net asset value.
+Unlike mutual funds, ETF shares are not individually redeemable directly with the Fund, and are bought and sold on the secondary market at market price, which may be higher or lower than the ETF's net asset value (NAV).
 Transactions in shares of ETFs will result in brokerage commissions, which will reduce returns.

 - Active ETF:

 - Unlike typical exchange-traded funds, there are no indexes that the Fund attempts to track or replicate.
 Thus, the ability of the Fund to achieve its objectives will depend on the effectiveness of the portfolio manager.
 There is no assurance that the investment process will consistently lead to successful investing.

 - Fixed income securities may carry one or more of the following risks: credit, interest rate (as interest rates rise bond prices usually fall), inflation and liquidity.

 - Below investment grade fixed income securities may be subject to greater risks (including the risk of default) than other fixed income securities.

 - Foreign and emerging market securities may be subject to greater political, economic, environmental, credit, currency and information risks.
 Foreign securities may be subject to higher volatility than US securities, due to varying degrees of regulation and limited liquidity.
 These risks are magnified in emerging markets.